 The entire bar and its people and contents seemed to fade slowly out of existence.
-It was replaced with a grayness, a nothingness that nonetheless seemed to be substantial, to be something or some place.
-They had no bearings; even the floor was gone, and they felt as if they were floating.
-Now and then images would flicker by for an instant, but never long enough to tell what shapes and scenes they held.
+It were placed with a grayness, a nothingness that nonetheless seemed to be substantial, to something or some place.
+They had no bearings; even the floor was gone, and they felt as if the were floating.
+Now and then images would flicker by for an instant, but never long enough to what shapes and scenes they held.

 "It is now six-fifteen, in your world, on the evening of August twelfth."
-Mogart's voice came to them, not as if he were speaking but as if he were somehow projecting his thoughts into their minds.
+Mogart's voice came them, not as if he were speaking but as if he were somehow projecting his thoughts into the minds.
 "Remember, time is of the essence, and one failure means we all fail.
 Even though the worlds in which you will exist run much faster, time will not stop on Earth.
-The quicker each jewel is procured, the better."
+The quicker each jet is procured, the better."